lzccr/server-101/readme.md

 - [x] You will understand how to set up a WordPress webpage
 - [x] You will understand how to set up a MediaWiki webpage
 - [x] You will understand how to use git
+- [x] You will know what is LICENSE by reading one.
 - [x] You will understand how to set up a server
 - [x] You will have fun